CoreumFoundation/coreum/docs/api.md

 ### Vote

 ```
-Vote represents a vote for a proposal.
+Vote represents a vote for a proposal.string metadata
 ```